-FNF currently intends to fund the \$1.2 billion purchase price through a combination of cash on hand at FNF and the issuance of FNF common stock to Stewart stockholders and will be paid 50% in cash and 50% in FNF common stock.
+FNF currently intends to fund the \$1.2 billion purchase price through a combination of cash on hand at FNF, the issuance of FNF common stock to Stewart stockholders, and borrowings under the revolving credit facility, if necessary, and will be paid 50% in cash and 50% in FNF common stock.
 Including the assumption of \$109 million of Stewart debt, our pro forma debt to total capital ratio is expected to be no more than approximately 20% at the close of the transaction.